ptr-br/NYC-Airbnb-Dashboard/README.md

 # New York City Airbnb
 Interactive data visualization with Dash by [Plotly](https://plot.ly/).

+## Build with
+- [Dash](https://dash.plot.ly/) - Main server and interactive components
+- [Plotly Python](https://plot.ly/python/) - Used to create the interactive plots

 ## Getting Started

 ### Run on local server